rgasper/battery-dev/README.md

 - Docker: allows no ambiguity and easy setup for environment dependencies
 - Jupyter Lab: a flexible and highly adopted entrypoint for writing & debugging python code
 - Data Version Control (DVC): fully defined workflows and easy data sharing when combined with the cloud
+- Plotly: you can make plots with huge numbers of data points that have pan & zoom.
+Enough said.